How Rent to Own Works: A Guide

 Regardless, there are definitely other options out there and one of them is bound to work perfectly for you.
 In this next section we’ll explore some popular rent to own alternatives.

 The Federal Housing Administration’s mortgage program has been around ever since FDR installed it in the 1930’s and has been quite popular ever since.
 In this agreement, you can make a down payment on a home as low as 3.5 percent if you have a minimum credit score of 580 and meet other financial qualifications.
-It’s actually an insurance program, so you would be paying premiums in order to receive coverage on things such as potential lender losses.
+It’s actually an insurance program, so you would be paying premiums in order to receive coverage for things such as potential lender losses.
+This is your best bet if you have enough money for a smaller down payment and you’re ready to make the financial commitment to owning a home.

 Getting Started with Rent to Own